bernedom/SI/README.md

 ## Breaking changes between versions 1.x.x and versions 2.x.x

 Version 2.0.0 is currently work in progress and not yet released.
-Versions above 2.0.0 will not be fully compatible with older versions because of the following changes.
-See the [Changelog](CHANGELOG.md) for the breaking changes.
+Versions above 2.0.0 will not be fully compatible with older versions because of the breaking changes mentioned in the [changelog](CHANGELOG.md).